cecicosta/EcommerceGoogleAppEngine/README.md

 * List all existing products;

-## The following Technologies from AWS were used in this project:
+## The following Technologies from GAE and AWS were used in this project:

 * Google App Engine to run the application
 * Cloud SQL for user and products database